The President of the State: Everyone who resides on the land of the Emirates is a partner in its development process

-His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, received the Iraqi engineer Sinan Al-Awsi residing in the UAE.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, received the Iraqi engineer, Sinan Al-Awsi, residing in the UAE.

-His Highness said, “We appreciate such benevolent initiatives that deserve praise and honor,” indicating that everyone who resides on the land of the Emirates is a partner in its development process.
+His Highness said, “We appreciate such benevolent initiatives that deserve praise and honor,” noting that “everyone who resides on the land of the Emirates is a partner in its development process.”

-For his part, Al-Awsi expressed his great happiness at meeting His Highness the President of the State and his thanks and appreciation for His Highness’s interest in encouraging personal community initiatives that enhance the culture of resource conservation and sustainability and the spirit of responsibility towards society.
+For his part, Al-Awsi expressed his great happiness at meeting His Highness the President of the State, and his thanks and appreciation for His Highness’s interest in encouraging personal community initiatives that enhance the culture of preserving and sustaining resources, and the spirit of responsibility towards society.

 #President #State #resides #land #Emirates #partner #development #process